Anna Nieto-Gómez: College years

+She alongside her colleagues started Semana de La Raza at Cal State Long Beach and it was in the first meeting that she had her first public speaking event because the original speaker did not show up.
+Her original role was to pass flyers and get names to recruit people.

 During this time NietoGomez was also involved in el Movimiento Estudiantil Chicano de Aztlán,(MEChA).
 Much of NietoGomez’s activism was met with resistance from male Chicano activists who felt Chicana feminist groups were either trivial or harmful to the broader movement.
 Though she was elected to president of the student organization, she was hung in effigy by male students who felt a woman should not represent their organization.
 Male Chicano activists also commonly tried to delegitimize Chicana feminists by comparing them to white American feminists.
 Nieto-Gomez called those comparisons “divisive and threatening to the strength of the movement.”

 Career

 Later NietoGomez would serve at California State University, Northridge, in the Department of Chicano Studies, where she challenged sexism directly through the Chicano studies classes she taught.
 While at Cal-State Northridge, NietoGomez created the curriculum for critical Chicana studies courses on the topics of family, global identity, history, and contemporary issues.
 In the Spring of 1973, Hijas de Cuauhtémoc developed into Encuentro Femenil, considered the first Chicana scholarly journal.
 Encuentro Femenil published poetry and articles based on issues affecting the Chicana community, though publication stopped within two years.
 Her publication record also included 16 articles, many now classic works on Chicana feminism.